 "I've searched Ft.
 Lauderdale and talked with other dog guardians who agree that, 'Ft.
-Lauderdale parks are NOT dog friendly.'
+Lauderdale parks are NOT dog-friendly.'
 Every park I've visited, excluding Bark Park (see below) and John U. Lloyd State Park in North Dania Beach, have rules prohibiting dogs.
 Even the smallest of clearings that have a bench or picnic table or some sort of signage identifying itself as a 'park' also are posted 'NO DOGS'."

 1. Canine Beach

 Located on a stretch of ocean beach, beginning at Sunrise and A1A and continuing on for 100 yards to the north at Lifeguard Stand # 14, just north of Sunrise Blvd.
-Hours vary according to season; check web site given below
+Hours vary according to season; check website given below

 2. North of Sunrise Blvd.

 Right before where the hotels start on the east side of A1A.
-There's no life guard and a dog is free to swim and play in the sand.
+There's no lifeguard and a dog is free to swim and play in the sand.
 Some readers have suggested keeping your dog leashed (or at least attached) in case you have to grab him/her when people walk by on the beach.
-Otherwise they can pretty much run free as long as you have control of the dog.
+Otherwise, they can pretty much run free as long as you have control of the dog.
 Bring plenty of plastic bags to pick up the poop to keep everyone happy.
 Permit required.

 "The parks above, #1 and #2, are the same location.
 This stretch of the beach is ALL OFF LEASH dog play.
 Yes, OFF LEASH dog play.
 This is not a fenced in area, so if a dog is not well-mannered, it can be an unsafe area.
-During daylight savings time it is open on FRI, SAT and SUN from 5-9 pm.
-After daylight savings time it is 3-7 pm on those day.
+During daylight savings time it is open on FRI, SAT, and SUN from 5-9 pm.
+After daylight savings time it is 3-7 pm on those days.
 There is a city park truck that sits on the beach and will take the fee when you walk onto the beach.
-It is suppose to be $5.70 per dog but this person collects $6.00."
+It is supposed to be $5.70 per dog but this person collects $6.00."